-Step 2: For the Router, keep PIN code selected and enter the PIN code of the wireless adapter in the field after enrollee PIN code as shown below.
+Step 2: For the modem router, keep PIN code selected and enter the PIN code of the wireless adapter in the field after enrollee PIN code as shown below.
 Then click Start WPS.

-Method Two: Enter the PIN from my Router
+Method Two: Enter the PIN from my modem router

-- Step 1: Get the Current PIN code of the Router from AP self PIN code in Figure 4-23 (each Router has its unique PIN code.
-Here takes the PIN code 00001557 of this Router for example). - Step 2: For the configuration of the wireless adapter, please choose "Enter a PIN from my access point" in the configuration utility of the WPS as below, and enter the PIN code of the Router into the field after "Access Point PIN".
+- Step 1: Get the Current PIN code of the modem router from AP self PIN code in Figure 4-23 (each modem router has its unique PIN code.
+Here takes the PIN code 55924054 of this modem router for example). - Step 2: For the configuration of the wireless adapter, please choose "Enter a PIN from my access point" in the configuration utility of the WPS as below, and enter the PIN code of the modem router into the field after "Access Point PIN".
 Then click Next.

-The default PIN code of the Router can be found in its label or the WPS configuration screen as Figure 4-23.
+The default PIN code of the modem router can be found in its label or the WPS configuration screen as Figure 4-23.

-- SSID: Wireless network name shared among all points in a wireless network.
+- WPS progress: Show the current WPS progress. - SSID: Wireless network name shared among all points in a wireless network.
 The SSID must be identical for all devices in the wireless network.
 It is case-sensitive and must not exceed 32 characters (use any of the characters on the keyboard).
 Make sure this setting is the same for all stations in your wireless network.
 Type the desired SSID in the space provided. - Authentication Type: Select an authentication type from the drop-down list, which allows you to configure security features of the wireless LAN interface.
 Options available are: Disabled, WEP-64Bits, WEP-128Bits, WPA-PSK, WPA2-PSK, and WPA-PSK/ WPA2-PSK. - ➤ WDS Settings: Select On/Off to enable/disable WDS.
-With this function enabled, the Router can bridge two or more WLANs. - MAC Address: Enter the MAC Address you wish to bridge in the field. - Wireless MAC Address Filter: Wireless access can be filtered by using the MAC addresses of the wireless devices transmitting within your network's RADIUS. - Active: If you wish to filter users by MAC Address, select "Activated", and "Deactived" for don't. - Action: To filter wireless users by MAC Address, select "Allow Association" or "Deny Association" the follow Wireless LAN station(s) association.

-MAC Address: Enter the MAC Address you wish to filter in the field.
+With this function enabled, the modem router can bridge two or more WLANs. - MAC Address: Enter the MAC Address you wish to bridge in the field. - Wireless MAC Address Filter: Wireless access can be filtered by using the MAC addresses of the wireless devices transmitting within your network's RADIUS. - Active: If you wish to filter users by MAC Address, select "Activated", and "Deactived" for don't. - Action: To filter wireless users by MAC Address, select "Allow Association" or "Deny Association" the follow Wireless LAN station(s) association. - MAC Address: Enter the MAC Address you wish to filter in the field.